 SUN activities are open to all Floyd Light students.
 Parents/guardians must complete a SUN Registration form for each participating child before students can enroll in SUN classes.
 Specific information about SUN classes is available through the SUN Activity Guide, which is released a few weeks before each term.
 Fall, Winter, and Spring SUN classes are filled on a first-come, first-served basis and a wait list is implemented when maximum capacity is reached.
 With few exceptions, SUN classes are offered at no cost to families and include a free meal after school, two hours of academic and recreational activities, and transportation home by way of the Activity Bus.
-This year, Fall SUN begins Oct.
-3, 2016 and ends Dec.
-1, 2016 with no SUN activities on Nov.
-14th or the week of Thanksgiving (Nov.
-21st – Nov.
-24th).
+This year, Fall SUN begins Oct.22nd, 2018 and ends Dec.
+20th, 2018 with no SUN activities on Nov.
+12th or the week of Thanksgiving (Nov.
+19th – Nov.
+23rd).
 Information about subsequent SUN terms, as well as SUN events, will be communicated in newsletters, student bulletins, and via school-wide phone calls throughout the year.

 SUN REGISTRATION forms need to be completed annually.
-Students who already have one on file (from Summer or Fall 2016) are good to go for this school year, unless it is missing information.
+Students who already have one on file (from Summer 2018) are good to go for this school year, unless it is missing information.
 Students new to SUN will need to complete registration forms before beginning activities.
 These are available in Spanish, Russian, and English.
-Forms for this year are valid until June 30, 2017.

 Please call the SUN Office (x8744) with questions; our staff are bilingual (English/Spanish) and would love to talk to you about how SUN can support your family.
 For more information about the SUN Service System, the research and history behind this model, and outcomes at Community Schools, visit https://multco.us/sun.